varsha-katiyar/suraksha-ai-/README.md

 India witnesses over **1.5 lakh road accident fatalities annually** — one death every 3.5 minutes.
 The primary causes include delayed emergency response, lack of real-time accident data, absence of severity assessment at the reporting stage, and poor coordination between traffic authorities and emergency responders.
 The critical "**Golden Hour**" — the first 60 minutes after an accident — is lost due to fragmented systems.

-**Chaukas** solves this by providing a **unified, AI-driven command interface** that detects accidents, assesses severity in real-time using Gemini AI, and dispatches emergency resources within seconds — all from a single platform.
+**suraksha ai** solves this by providing a **unified, AI-driven command interface** that detects accidents, assesses severity in real-time using Gemini AI, and dispatches emergency resources within seconds — all from a single platform.

 ---

-## 🎯 What is Chaukas?
+## 🎯 What is suraksha-ai?

-**Chaukas** (Hindi: चौकस — meaning "Alert" / "Vigilant") is an end-to-end **Intelligent Road Safety Command System** built for India's highways and urban roads.
+**suraksha ai** ( meaning "Alert" / "Vigilant") is an end-to-end **Intelligent Road Safety Command System** built for India's highways and urban roads.
 It combines:

 - 🤖 **AI-Powered Severity Analysis** — Gemini Vision AI analyzes accident photos to classify severity and recommend resources
 - 📍 **Real-Time Incident Mapping** — Interactive 3D globe and Leaflet maps for live incident tracking